 If you are having everyone round for a barbecue or lunch (weather dependent maybe) then you can make it extra special with some homemade bunting and centrepieces.
 It’s likely you have garden furniture so why not put in a bit of effort with some arts and crafts (you could even make it into an activity with the kids).
-Try your hand at some floristry and table.
+Try your hand at some floristry and put together a centrepiece to spruce up the garden table.
 Not only are you saving money on decorations, but it is sure to add a real personal feel to know that the family went that extra mile to make your dad feel special.

 Personalise The Small Things

 For a lot of people, the personal touch is so important – especially as they get older.
 It doesn’t have to be a grand gesture or anything like that, but rather small and thoughtful ideas to show how much that person means.
 For some they carry a personalised photo in their wallet of their family or partner.
 Others will have a family picture on their key ring or desk (maybe get an updated one for dad this year?).
 People like to have personalised little things to remind them of loved ones and bring them joy to look at.